 Aunty Wendy’s Mob opened YABUN in Sydney…a huge honour!

-Wendy continues to perform in Early Learning Centres and schools and presents dynamic Training Workshops, inspiring educators with practical ways to integrate the Aunty Wendy's Mob songs in the Learning Environment.
+Wendy continues to present her interactive musical theatre experience in Early Learning Centres and schools.
+She also presents dynamic Professional Learning Workshops, inspiring teachers to share the Aunty Wendy's Mob songs in the Learning Environment.

 The Future . . .